 Biological Wills™

-The Biological Will™ is an innovative form of legal insurance for genetic continuity.
-It is a legal testament that documents the intended use or disposal of any individual’s sperm, ova or embryos in case of death, incapacitation or infertility.
-Biological Wills™ offer singles and same-sex couples an alternative to anonymous sperm or egg donations by receiving sperm or ova from a known donor.
-All stakeholders benefit: the individual that fathers/mothers children, the designated parent, the donor’s family, who continue their line and the child, who gets a genetic record, a complete family tree, and an extended family.
+Biological Wills™ offer singles and same-sex couples an alternative to anonymous gamete donations by receiving sperm or ova from a known donor.
+All stakeholders benefit: the individual that fathers/mothers children in the face of incapacity or death, the designated parent, who knows his child’s heritage, the donor’s family, who continue their line, and the child, who gets a complete genetic record, family history and extended family.